petemcw/dotfiles/README.md

 of breaking these files up in a topical fashion.
 It makes managing these files easier.
 [Read his post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

+UPDATE: I have incorporated a hybrid version of the above idea while still using Oh-my-zsh.

 ## Install

 ### Automatic Installation